www.innovationgame.com/physics/refpaper.htm January 2001

 3. Conclusions

-The analysis is completely independent of x, the inter-particle separation, which can therefore be reduced to an arbitrarily small value.
+The analysis is completely independent of x, the inter-particle separation, which is effectively twice the amplitude of the de Broglie vector.
 Thus, it can be demonstrated that any quantum particle will obey Snell's law, without recourse to wave-particle duality.

 References